huggingface/blog/ambassadors-program.md

     </a>
 </div>

-*As an Open Source company democratizing Machine Learning, Hugging Face believes it is essential to* [educate](https://www.notion.so/About-Hugging-Face-for-Education-afca12e2bc7c4e1ea9346ef2306a0a69) *people from all kinds of backgrounds worldwide.
-Our motivation is to teach machine learning to 5 million people by 2023.*
+As an Open Source company democratizing machine learning, Hugging Face believes it is essential to **[educate](https://www.notion.so/About-Hugging-Face-for-Education-afca12e2bc7c4e1ea9346ef2306a0a69)** people from all kinds of backgrounds worldwide.
+Our motivation is to teach machine learning to 5 million people by 2023.

 Do you use Hugging Face's Hub and its open-source libraries?
-Wanna be part of Hugging Face’s Machine Learning democratization journey and teach & gather your campus communities around collaborative ML?
+Wanna be part of Hugging Face’s machine learning democratization journey and teach & gather your campus communities around collaborative ML?

 - If yes, we are opening our first Student Ambassador Program 🤗
 - If you are willing to help your peers build machine learning, using open-source technologies and the Hugging Face community & tools, you have until June 20 to [apply](https://docs.google.com/forms/d/e/1FAIpQLScY9kTi-TjZipRFRviluRCwSjFf3CCsMbKedzO1tq2S0wtbNQ/viewform?usp=sf_link)!